GMLC-TDC/HELICS/docs/user-guide/advanced_topics/connector_fed.md

 ## Callback Complications

 The "query-and-command" form of operation is the most complex, largely because it requires the implementation of callback functions.
 Unless you're using the C API directly, implementing the callback functions takes a little bit of extra effort to get the C-based libraries under the hood working.
-Since most of the User Guide examples are in Python and most of our users are using Python, we've [documented callbacks in PyHELICS](TODO).
-Take a look at that page for further details to get a slightly better understanding why C-based callbacks are more complicated in Python.
+Since most of the User Guide examples are in Python and most of our users are using Python, we've [documented callbacks in PyHELICS](https://python.helics.org/callbacks/), have a [general page discussing the supported callbacks](./callbacks.md) in the C API (which is used to provide all our supported languages such as Pyhton, Matlab, and Julia) and utilized them in [this example](../examples/advanced_examples/advanced_iteration.md).
+Take a look at these pages for further details to get a slightly better understanding why C-based callbacks are more complicated in Python.

 ## "helics_connector" Interface creation